LucasTsang/Statistical-Learning-Method/ch01_Introduction/readme.md

-This file has notes and codes about 1st charpter of the book named ***Statistical Learning Method***!
+This file has notes and codes about 1st chapter of the book named ***Statistical Learning Method***!